-Phase one of the development of central Minnesota’s Dairyland Trail was completed in April 2013, allowing trail users to hike, bike or ride their horse for nearly 7 miles between the small towns of Elrosa and Greenwald.
-The trail, named in recognition of Stearns County’s status as the top dairy producer in Minnesota, occupies an abandoned Soo Line Railroad corridor and will eventually stretch for nearly 30 miles between Albany and Brooten.
+Phase one of the development of central Minnesota’s Dairyland Trail was completed in April 2013, allowing trail users to hike, bike, or ride a horse for more than 6 miles between the small towns of Elrosa and Greenwald.
+The trail, named in recognition of Stearns County’s status as the top dairy producer in Minnesota, occupies a Soo Line Railroad corridor developed as a railroad in the early 1900s and rendered inactive in 1996.
+The trail will eventually stretch for 26 miles between Albany and Brooten.

 The open portion of the trail passes through a landscape of cornfields, prairie remnants, and dairy farms.
 Small game and upland bird hunting is allowed on the trail, with specific restrictions determined by local ordinances.

 When completed, the trail will link directly with the paved Lake Wobegon Trail in Albany, which offers several other connections to trails throughout the heart of Minnesota.
 It will also become part of a regional snowmobile trail network; all-terrain vehicles will not be allowed on this trail.

 Currently, all services and facilities (that is, parking, restaurants, restrooms, drinking water, and equestrian areas) are available only in the trailhead communities of Elrosa and Greenwald.
 Drinking water at the baseball field in Elrosa is available only during summer.